-Insider Notes on Halloween Treats
+Insider Notes on Halloween Candy Calories

-- Most of the mini or snack size versions contain 10% (sometimes less) of the calories I typically allot for Fun Food.
-In other words, one or two Halloween treats per day is fine, on average.
-But look at the big picture—how do these treats stack up when considering what’s eaten during the whole day?
-During the week?
+The good news about fun-size treats?
+Most of them contain 10% (sometimes less) of the calories I typically allot for Fun Food.
+In other words, one or two Halloween treats per day works out fine for most kids, on average.

-- The mini-versions are much easier to manage over a full-size candy bar.
+The mini-versions are much easier to manage over a full-size candy bar.

-While these Halloween treats are blatant sources of added sugar, you can track how they fit into the whole day, especially when consumed with other sources of sugar such as that found in beverages, cookies and other desserts are present in the diet.
+While these Halloween candy calories provide a blatant source of added sugar, you can track how they fit into the whole day, especially when other sources of sugar such as that found in beverages, cookies and other desserts are present in the diet.